Thelastpoet/year-updater/readme.txt

 == Description ==

 The Year Updater plugin allows you to update the titles of posts with a specific year in their title.
-For example, you can use the plugin to replace the year 2022 in the post titles with the current year.
+For example, you can use the plugin to replace the year 2023 in the post titles with the current year.

 Updating year in blog post titles is an Old SEO trick that might give you a boost in the SERPS.

 == Installation ==

-There's two ways to install Year Updater.
+There are two ways to install Year Updater.

 1. Go to "Plugins > Add New" in your Dashboard and search for: Year Updater
-2. Download the .zip from WordPress.org, and upload the folder to the `/wp-content/plugins/` directory via FTP.
+2. Download the .zip from WordPress.org and upload the folder to the `/wp-content/plugins/` directory via FTP.

 Option one is easy and faster.